CAAPIM/Releases/README.md

 ##### Get Started

 The easiest way to get the Xamarin Mobile SDK is through Visual Studio, which embeds the NuGet dependency manager.
-Or, you can get the library on the [NuGet site](https://www.nuget.org/packages?q=MASFoundation).
+Or, you can get Xamarin MASFoundation (TBD?) on the [NuGet site](https://www.nuget.org/packages?q=MASFoundation).

 Either way, here's how to [Get Started: Xamarin Mobile SDK](LInk - Common Guide)